fabferri/az-pattern/s2s-vpn-vnets/README.md

 # Azure ARM templates to create site-to-site VPN between VNets
 This post contains different ARM templates to create site-to-site VPN between Azure VNets.
 The ARM templates are stored in different folders:
 * folder **s2s-vpn-2vpngtw-2tunnels**: contains ARM templates to create site-to-site VPN between two VNets.
-The Azure VPN gateway are deployed in configuration active-active.
-The script creates two different VNets in two different Azure regions specified by paramenters **location1, location2**.
-In each gateway subnet is created a VPN Gateway.
-A total nuber of 2 IPSec tunnels are established between the Azure VPN Gateways.
+   * The Azure VPN gateway are deployed in configuration active-active.
+   * The script creates two different VNets in two different Azure regions specified by paramenters **location1, location2**.
+   * In each gateway subnet is created a VPN Gateway:
+      * a vpnGtw1 is created in a vnet1
+      * a vpnGtw2 is created in a vnet2
+   * A total nuber of 2 IPSec tunnels are established between the Azure VPN Gateways.
-In each VNet is create a single Azure VM.
+   * In each VNet is create a single Azure VM.
 The network configuration is reported in the diagram:

 [![1]][1]

 * folder **s2s-vpn-3vpngtw-4tunnels**: contains ARM templates to create site-to-site VPN between three VNets.
-The Azure VPN gateways are all deployed in configuration active-active.
-The script creates three different VNets in three Azure regions (specified in the ARM template by paramenters **location1, location2, location3**).
-In each gateway subnet is create a VPN Gateway.
+   * The Azure VPN gateways are all deployed in configuration active-active.
+   * The script creates three different VNets in three Azure regions (specified in the ARM template by paramenters **location1, location2, location3**).
+   * In each gateway subnet is create a VPN Gateway:
       * a vpnGtw1 is created in a vnet1
       * a vpnGtw2 is created in a vnet2
       * a vpnGtw3 is created in a vnet3

-Two IPSec tunnels are created between vpnGtw1-vpnGtw2 Two IPSec tunnels are created between vpnGtw1-vpnGtw2
+   * Two IPSec tunnels are created between vpnGtw1-vpnGtw2
+   * Two IPSec tunnels are created between vpnGtw1-vpnGtw2

 The network configuration is reported in the diagram:

 [![2]][2]

 * folder **s2s-vpn-4vpngtw-6tunnels**: contains ARM templates to create site-to-site VPN between four VNets.
-The Azure VPN gateways are all deployed in configuration active-active.
-The script creates three different VNets in three Azure regions (specified in the ARM template with parameters **location1, location2, location3 and location4** ).
-In each gateway subnet is create a VPN Gateway.
+   * The Azure VPN gateways are all deployed in configuration active-active.
+   * The script creates three different VNets in three Azure regions (specified in the ARM template with parameters **location1, location2, location3 and location4** ).
+   * In each gateway subnet is create a VPN Gateway.
       * a vpnGtw1 is created in a vnet1
       * a vpnGtw2 is created in a vnet2
       * a vpnGtw3 is created in a vnet3
       * a vpnGtw4 is created in a vnet4

-Two IPSec tunnels are established between vpnGtw1-vpnGtw2 Two IPSec tunnels are established between vpnGtw1-vpnGtw3 Two IPSec tunnels are established between vpnGtw1-vpnGtw4
+   * Two IPSec tunnels are established between vpnGtw1-vpnGtw2
+   * Two IPSec tunnels are established between vpnGtw1-vpnGtw3
+   * Two IPSec tunnels are established between vpnGtw1-vpnGtw4

 The network configuration is reported in the diagram: